 Can you smell that?
-It's the first weekend of December and the scent of baking gingerbread is in the air.
-We like to do our gingerbread decorating early in the season, so we can kick off the festivities and add our creations to the holiday decor.
+It's the second week of December and the scent of baking gingerbread is in the air.
+We like to do our gingerbread decorating a couple of weeks before the big day, to kick off the festivities and add our creations to the holiday decor.
 Long after the decorating is done and the mess has been cleaned, the houses sit, in all of their candy-adorned glory, to welcome us all the way into the New Year.
 Which is why I like to say we're not just making gingerbread, we're making memories.

 A gingerbread decorating party is a nice way to share those memories with friends and loved ones.
 I can already see the adorable table settings and hear the laughter as the children play gingerbread games.